acastil7IT/aws-cloudwatch-jira-incident-automation/README.md

 ---

 ## Project Structure
 - `lambda_function.py` contains the Python code used by AWS Lambda
-- Screenshots related to AWS and Jira are stored in a separate `screenshots` folder
+- Screenshots related to AWS and Jira are stored in the `screenshots/` folder
 - This README provides an overview of the setup and workflow

 ---